chiraagbalu/LimitOrderBook/README.md

 ### Add/Cancels outpace executions:

-Anecdotally, most of the information coming into a book is about the different adds and cancels of liquidity.
+On average, most of the information coming into a book is about the different adds and cancels of liquidity.

 Executions still happen, but its better to optimize for the more frequent activity

+### Update Locations:

+Usually, most updates occur close to the inside of the book

+So we can store the levels in a sorted array, as on average we only need to go 1-10 levels into the book

 ### Reasonable Volatility: